gaps-closure/gaps-closure.github.io/docs/Java/03-02-02-constraint-model.md

 * For each level, all elements of a class that contains no annotated elements must have the same taint.

 * All taints on a static field must be at the same level.
-Unfortunately this means that a class with a static field can only be assigned to a single enclave.
+Unfortunately, this means that a class with a static field can only be assigned to a single enclave.
 This can be relaxed for final static variables because they will not change.

 * The taint(s) of the object reference (this) must be allowed by the code taints (codtaints) of annotated methods.
 (If the object reference can take multiple labels, then unannotated methods are not possible within that class.)